Complexity Hierarchies Beyond Elementary: Subrecursive Hierarchies

-We present now two short tutorials for the use of fast-growing complexities, namely for \textsf{SFEq} (\autoref{sub-ws1s}) and reachability in lossy counter systems (\autoref{sub-lcm}), pointing to the relevant technical results from later sections.
-We also briefly discuss in each case the palliatives employed this far in the literature for expressing such complexities.
+We present now two short tutorials for the use of fast-growing complexities, namely for the equivalence problem for start-free expressions (\autoref{sub-ws1s}) and reachability in lossy counter systems (\autoref{sub-lcm}), pointing to the relevant technical results from later sections.
+We also briefly discuss in each case the palliatives employed so far in the literature for expressing such complexities.

-\subsection{A $\cc{Tower}$-Complete Example\nopunct}
+\subsection{A $\CC{Tower}$-Complete Example\eatpunct.}

-can be found in the seminal paper of \citet{stockmeyer73}, and is quite likely already known by many readers.
+\ifsubmission Such an example \fi can be found in the seminal paper of \citet{stockmeyer73}, and is quite likely already known by many readers.
 Define a \defstyle{star-free expression} over some alphabet $\Sigma$ as a term $e$ with abstract syntax

-where `$a$' ranges over $\Sigma$ and `$\varepsilon$' denotes the empty string.
+where ``$a$'' ranges over $\Sigma$ and ``$\varepsilon$'' denotes the empty string.
 Such expressions are inductively interpreted as languages included in $\Sigma^\ast$ by:

-The decision problem \textsf{SFEq} asks, given two such expressions $e_1,e_2$, whether they are \emph{equivalent}, i.e.\ whether $\sem{e_1}=\sem{e_2}$. \Citet{stockmeyer73} show that this problem is hard for $\tow(\log n)$ space under \cc{FL} reductions if $|\Sigma|\geq 2$.
-The problem \textsf{WS1S} can be shown similarly hard thanks to a reduction from \textsf{SFEq}.
+The decision problem \pbfont{SFEq} asks, given two such expressions $e_1,e_2$, whether they are \emph{equivalent}, i.e.\ whether $\sem{e_1}=\sem{e_2}$. \Citet{stockmeyer73} show that this problem is hard for $\tow(\log n)$ space under \CC{FL} reductions if $|\Sigma|\geq 2$.
+The problem \pbfont{WS1S} can be shown similarly hard thanks to a reduction from \pbfont{SFEq}.